From harmful UV rays to heat waves, the summer months can wreak havoc on your appearance if not adequately prepared.

-When space is at a premium, pack light by decanting your favourite grooming products into travel bottles (Swissco and Muji do good ones) and your signature scents into refillable atomisers, such as Sen7’s matte black version.
+When space is at a premium, pack light by decanting grooming products into travel bottles (Swissco and Muji both do good ones) and your signature scent into a refillable atomiser, such as Sen7’s matte black version.

-Alternatively, keep your eye out for travel-sized editions of fragrances like Bottega Veneta Pour Homme Art of Travel, which comes in a pocket-sized 20ml bottle especially for summer.
+Alternatively, keep an eye out for travel-sized editions of fragrances like Bottega Veneta Pour Homme Art of Travel, which comes in a pocket-sized 20ml bottle especially for summer.